CenterForOpenScience/cos.io/README.md

 - `python manage.py rebuild_index`
 - `python manage.py runserver 127.0.0.1:4200`
 - The application should now be running at `http://localhost:4200/`

+## Importing local data
+Following instructions up to this point will get your local server running smoothly, but you won't have any local data.
+To do this, you must first populate the database you created during setup with a copy of production data.
+- Obtain a dump of production data from a developer who has worked on this before.
+- Run the following in your terminal: `pg_restore --verbose --clean --no-acl --no-owner -U <your_username> -h localhost -d <db_name> <database_dump_filename>`
+*note*: Images will not be configured this way, but all other basic pages and functionality should be.

 ## To run on Heroku:
 - Set up a Heroku account if you have not already.